What is breakdown cover and is it worth it?

 Onward journey

-For anyone who regularly embarks on important car journeys where reaching the final destination in a timely manner is important, onward journey breakdown cover is likely to be the best option.
+For anyone who regularly embarks on car journeys where reaching the final destination in a timely manner is important, onward journey breakdown cover is likely to be the best option.
 It includes solutions like overnight accommodation, car hire and alternative transport.

 European cover